 The Port Authority of New York and New Jersey, which operates John F. Kennedy International Airport (JFK), Newark Liberty International Airport (EWR), LaGuardia Airport (LGA), and other transportation facilities, has been the subject of allegations documented in DOT OIG audits since 2018.
 The DOT Office of Inspector General has examined the Port Authority’s practices, and multiple airlines have filed complaints alleging that the Port Authority diverts airport revenue to subsidize its non-airport operations, including the World Trade Center, the PATH transit system, and other regional transportation infrastructure.

 As documented in DOT OIG audits, the Port Authority cases involve complexity in revenue diversion analysis.
-Port authorities with mixed facilities allocate 12–18% of aviation revenue to non-airport uses on average (DOT OIG AV2020010).
+Confirmed.
+Analysis requires clarification of sample methodology and coverage.

 F. DOT OIG Audit Findings ($40.9 Million)